#TIL

 - block-level scope (which means that it is limited within the

-blocks) - redeclarations are not allowed
+{}blocks) - redeclarations are not allowed

 - not hoisted, so you have to declare the variables using

-prior to referring to it in the script
+letorconstprior to referring to it in the script